AMWA-TV/ms-05-01/docs/Device Model.md

 ## Block enumeration

-The base `ncBlock` class defines enumeration functions that allow Controllers to interrogate blocks and their sub-blocks directly, to reveal their detailed contents.
+The base `NcBlock` class defines enumeration functions that allow Controllers to interrogate blocks and their sub-blocks directly, to reveal their detailed contents.

-The block enumeration functions are regular methods of **ncBlock-** derived classes, accessed in the usual manner through protocol exchanges between Controller and Device.
-In the case of dynamically-defined devices in which the contents of blocks may vary at runtime, the property-change event can be used to notify controllers about changes to the ncBlock inventory.
+The block enumeration functions are regular methods of **NcBlock-** derived classes, accessed in the usual manner through protocol exchanges between Controller and Device.
+In the case of dynamically-defined devices in which the contents of blocks may vary at runtime, the property-change event can be used to notify controllers about changes to the NcBlock inventory.

 ## Signal paths